Russification of Ukraine: Stalin takes power

 The lack of progress of linguistic Ukrainization in the cities, especially amongst the ethnically Russian or highly Russified working class, concerned Oleksandr Shumskyi, who became Ukraine's Commissar of Education in the 1920s.
 In 1925, a few months after Stalin appointed Lazar Kaganovich to head the Ukrainian party, Shumsky appealed to Stalin to begin the Ukrainization of the working class and to replace Kaganovich with the ethnic Ukrainian Vlas Chubar.
 Stalin in response supported Kaganovich, whom he kept as a counterweight to Shumsky.
 Stalin formulated his views in a letter to the Ukrainian Politburo in April 1926, in which he attacked Shumsky and accused of him of two major errors: the first being the Ukrainization of the working class must stop and the second being that Ukrainization as the hands of the intelligentsia would likely adopt "the character of a battle for the alienation of Ukrainian culture and Ukrainian society from all-Union culture and society, the character of a battle against Russian culture and its highest achievement, against Leninism".
 Aleksandr Shumsky was soon replaced as commissar of education by the old Bolshevik Mykola Skrypnyk.

+In April 1927 the Central Committee of the Communist Party of Ukraine adopted a resolution, which, while opposing the domination of Russian culture in Ukraine, recognized the "special status" of Russian language in the republic.